PriyabertaSubhransuBehera/Netflix_Dashboard/README.md

 # 📊 Netflix Tableau Dashboard

-A data visualization project built with Tableau to analyze Netflix's content library and uncover insights about genres, ratings, countries, and trends.
+A data visualization project built with Tableau to analyze Netflix's content library and uncover insights about genres, ratings, countries, distribution,date added, rating. and trends.

 ## 🔍 Project Overview

-This dashboard provides an interactive view of Netflix data including content types, release years, genres, and country-wise distribution.
+This dashboard provides an interactive view of Netflix data including content types, release years, genres, date added, rating and country-wise distribution.
 The goal is to derive actionable insights about what kind of content Netflix offers and how it has evolved over time.

 ## 📌  Project Objectives
 📊 Visualize Netflix’s content trends over time to understand growth and distribution.